-Criteria for assessing conformity with the requirements for obtaining safety authorisations to be issued in accordance with Article 11(1)(a) and (b) of Directive 2004/49/EC
+Criteria for assessing conformity with the requirements for obtaining safety certificates to be issued in accordance with Article 10(2)(a) of Directive 2004/49/EC related to the railway undertaking's safety management system as described in Article 9 and Annex III of that Directive

-- A. RISK CONTROL MEASURES FOR ALL RISKS ASSOCIATED WITH THE ACTIVITY OF THE INFRASTRUCTURE MANAGER (1) - A.1.
-There are procedures in place to identify risks associated with railway operations, including those directly arising from work activities, job design or workload and the activities of other organisations/persons. - A.2.
-There are procedures in place to develop and put in place risk control measures. - A.3.
-There are procedures in place to monitor the effectiveness of risk control arrangements and to implement changes when required. - A.4.
-There are procedures in place to recognise the need to work together with other entities (such as railway undertakings, manufacturer, maintenance supplier, entity in charge of maintenance, railway vehicle keeper, service provider and procurement entity), where appropriate, on issues where they have shared interfaces that are likely to affect the putting in place of adequate risk control measures in accordance with Article 4(3) of Directive 2004/49/EC. - A.5.
-There are procedures for agreed documentation and communication with the relevant entities, including the identification of roles and responsibilities of each participating organisation and the specifications for information exchanges. - A.6.
-There are procedures to monitor the effectiveness of these arrangements and to implement changes when required. - B. RISK CONTROL RELATED TO THE SUPPLY OF MAINTENANCE AND MATERIAL (2) - B.1.
-There are procedures to derive maintenance requirements/standards/processes from safety data. - B.2.
-There are procedures to adapt maintenance intervals according to the type and extent of service performed. - B.3.
-There are procedures to ensure that the responsibility for maintenance is clearly defined to identify the competencies required for maintenance posts and to allocate appropriate levels of responsibility. - B.4.
-There are procedures to collect information on malfunctions and defects arising from day-to-day operation and to report them to those responsible for maintenance. - B.5.
-There are procedures to identify and report risks arising from defects and construction non-conformities or malfunctions throughout the lifecycle to interested parties. - B.6.
-There are procedures to verify and control the performance and results of maintenance to ensure that they comply with corporate standards. - C. RISK CONTROL RELATED TO THE USE OF CONTRACTORS AND CONTROL OF SUPPLIERS (3) - C.1.
-There are procedures to verify the competence of contractors (including subcontractors) and suppliers. - C.2.
-There are procedures to verify and control the safety performance and results of all contracted services and products supplied either by the contractor or supplier to ensure that they comply with the requirements set out in the contract.
+- A. RISK CONTROL MEASURES FOR ALL RISKS ASSOCIATED WITH THE ACTIVITY OF THE RAILWAY UNDERTAKING (1) - A.1 There are procedures put in place to identify risks associated with railway operations, including those directly arising from work activities, job design or workload and the activities of other organisations/persons. - A.2 There are procedures in place to develop and put in place risk control measures. - A.3 There are procedures in place to monitor the effectiveness of risk control arrangements and to implement changes when required. - A.4 There are procedures in place to recognise the need to work together with other entities (such as the infrastructure manager, railway undertakings, the manufacturer, the maintenance supplier, the entity in charge of maintenance, the railway vehicle keeper, the service provider and the procurement entity), where appropriate, on issues where they have shared interfaces that are likely to affect the putting in place of adequate risk control measures in accordance with Article 4(3) of Directive 2004/49/EC. - A.5 There are procedures for agreed documentation and communication with the relevant entities including the identification of roles and responsibilities of each participating organisation and the specifications for information exchanges. - A.6 There are procedures to monitor the effectiveness of these arrangements and to implement changes when required. - B. RISK CONTROL RELATED TO THE SUPPLY OF MAINTENANCE AND MATERIAL (2) - B.1 There are procedures to derive maintenance requirements/standards/processes from safety data and from the assignment of rolling stock. - B.2 There are procedures to adapt maintenance intervals according to the type and extent of service performed and/or data from rolling stock. - B.3 There are procedures to ensure that the responsibility for maintenance is clearly defined, to identify the competencies required for maintenance posts and to allocate appropriate levels of responsibility. - B.4 There are procedures to collect information on malfunctions and defects arising from day-to-day operation and to report them to those responsible for maintenance. - B.5 There are procedures to identify and report risks arising from defects and construction non-conformities or malfunctions throughout the lifecycle to interested parties. - B.6 There are procedures to verify and control the performance and results of maintenance to ensure that they comply with corporate standards. - C. RISK CONTROL RELATED TO THE USE OF CONTRACTORS AND CONTROL OF SUPPLIERS (3) - C.1 There are procedures to verify the competence of contractors (including subcontractors) and suppliers. - C.2 There are procedures to verify and control the safety performance and results of all contracted services and products supplied either by the contractor or supplier to ensure that they comply with the requirements set out in the contract.